-Long term oxygen therapy reduces mortality in COPD (Medical Research Council Working Party 1981, Nocturnal Oxygen Therapy Trial Group 1980, Gorecka 1997, Zielinski 1998, American Thoracic Society 1995, Siafakas 1995, Tarpy 1995).
+Long term oxygen therapy (LTOT) reduces mortality in COPD (Medical Research Council Working Party 1981, Nocturnal Oxygen Therapy Trial Group 1980, Gorecka 1997, Zielinski 1998, American Thoracic Society 1995, Siafakas 1995, Tarpy 1995).
 It may also have a beneficial impact on haemodynamics, haematological status, exercise capacity, lung mechanics and mental state (Weitzenblum 1985, Zielinski 1998, Tarpy 1995).
 Although effective, it is a potentially expensive and cumbersome therapy that should only be prescribed for those in whom there is evidence of benefit (see below).
 Information on prescribing oxygen therapy is given in Appendix 3.

 Polycythaemia (haemoglobin level > 170 g/L), clinical or electrocardiographic evidence of pulmonary hypertension, as well as episodes of right heart failure, are consistent with the systemic effects of chronic hypoxaemia, and continuous oxygen should be supplied if the stable PaO2 is 55– 59 mmHg (7.3–7.9 kPa; SpO2 < 90%) (Siafakas 1995, American Thoracic Society 1995).
 Continuous oxygen therapy is of most benefit for patients with increased arterial PaCO2 (> 45 mmHg, or 6 kPa) (Nocturnal Oxygen Therapy Trial Group 1980).

 Government funding is available on the basis that the prescribing doctor is an approved prescriber (usually a respiratory physician).
 Oxygen is usually supplied to patients meeting specific criteria and means testing by state or regional health departments in Australia and New Zealand (Serginson 2009).